ellafreudenberger/Playdates/README.md

 # Playdates

-Playdates is an application for dog walking, sitting, and boarding on the Upper East Side of New York City.
+Playdates is an application for dog walking, sitting and boarding on the Upper East Side of New York City.
 Users can schedule playdates for their dogs with Ella and Lily, their new best friends.

 ## Built By
 Ella Freudenberger